 Location: Jalan Besar, Tanah Rata (opposite Tanah Rata Bus Terminal and on top the Marrybown fast food restaurant)

 Opening Times: Daily from10 am to 6 pm

 Cameron Highlands is mainly known for its beautiful tea plantations.
 You will see these tea hills once you drive several kilometers away from Tanah Rata and Brinchang area.
-There are currently two tea plantations that tourists can go.
-A visit here means that you can enjoy drinking a cup of English tea surrounding by a wonderful scenic view.
+There are currently two tea plantations that tourists can go to.
+A visit here means that you can enjoy drinking a cup of English tea surrounded by a wonderful scenic view.

-Fun Facts: There was a total of 20 tea plantation company back in the 1980s.
+Fun Facts: There was a total of 20 tea plantation companies back in the 1980s.

 BOH Sungei Palas Tea Centre is the most popular tea house because of its charming view.
 You can walk along the tea fields which is a great experience.
 There is a nice restaurant on the hillside with great atmosphere that can cater up to 350 guests.
 You can enjoy its original BOH tea or other mixture of tea flavors here with a lovely view of the tea fields.